bcpeinhardt/schnauzerUI/narrative_docs/src/tutorials/quickstart.md

 ## Installation

+**Warning: The below install process is quite technical and involves using your computer's terminal.**

 To install Schnauzer UI, you'll need the [rust toolchain](https://www.rust-lang.org/tools/install) installed.
 Then run `cargo install schnauzer_ui`.
 After installing, type `sui --help` and take a quick look at the options.